mdennebaum/shrike/README.md

 ##Run

 Once you've edited the config.yaml to your liking run the following.

 ```
-go run wildling.go -config=/path/to/config.yaml
+go run main.go -config=/path/to/config.yaml
 ```

 Alternatively if your config folder is located in the same dir as the executable you can omit the -config flag

 ```
-go run wildling.go
+go run main.go
 ```

-Then you should be able to point your browser at http://localhost:8000/ and http://localhost:8000/api to see examples of html controller output and api controller output.
+Then you should be able to point your browser at http://localhost:8010/ping to make sure its working

 ##More

 For more info on how to use the goshire framework checkout https://github.com/trendrr/goshire.
 If there are any issues please submit an ticket.